Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Bone Marrow Transplant / Stem Cell Transplant Program

 Director, Liver Tumor Program

-Assistant Professor, Department of Pediatrics, Section of Hematology-Oncology, Baylor College of Medicine
+Associate Professor, Department of Pediatrics, Section of Hematology-Oncology, Baylor College of Medicine

-|Baylor College of Medicine||fellowship||Pediatric Hematology Oncology||2012|
+|Baylor College of Medicine||Fellowship||Pediatric Hematology Oncology||2012|

-|Children's Hospital of Los Angeles||residency||Pediatrics||2009|
+|Children's Hospital of Los Angeles||Residency||Pediatrics||2009|

-|Semmelweis Medical University, Hungary||residency||Infectious Disease||2006|
+|Semmelweis Medical University, Hungary||Residency||Infectious Disease||2006|

-|Semmelweis University||medical school||Doctor of Medicine||2002|
+|Semmelweis University||Medical School||Doctor of Medicine||2002|

 |American Society of Clinical Oncology (ASCO)||Member|